12 Top Tips for Floor Protection During the Holiday Season

 Doormats – When it comes to potential damage to your flooring, the number one villain is dirt and debris that is tracked into your home on people’s shoes.
 This is true all year round, but particularly bothersome in snowy weather when salt grit is used on sidewalks and driveways.
 It’s essential to have doormats outside and inside the entrances to your home (don’t forget the backdoor, if you have one).
 Avoid rubber-backed doormats if you have wooden flooring: if water accidentally gets trapped underneath and goes unnoticed it will ruin your flooring beyond belief.
 Trust me, I know, as this happened to us a few years back and we had to rip out and replace several floorboards!

-Rugs – Use area rugs and runners in the high traffic areas of your home.
+Rugs – Use area rugs and runners on the high traffic flooring of your home.
 Hallways, dining rooms or wherever you set up the food and drinks at your party are the key places for rugs.

 Boot tray – Set up a plastic or rubber boot tray either outside or inside the main entrance for people’s wet shoes.
 If you have hardwood floors, consider placing a small towel underneath to avoid watermarks from drips.